 What Is the Feldenkrais Method®?

-There are two forms of the Feldenkrais Method: private hands-on sessions called Functional Integration®, and group classes called Awareness Through Movement®.
+There are two forms of the Feldenkrais Method: private hands-on Functional Integration® sessions, and group Awareness Through Movement® classes.
 Both use gentle movement to release holding patterns and introduce new, more useful ways of moving.

 Everyone has habits that get in their way, in movement or any other part of life.
 We spend too long at a computer and then walk away not knowing that our shoulders are still up around our ears.
 We hold our breath at times when taking a deep breath could work wonders.
 Instead of getting frustrated by difficult situations, the Feldenkrais Method gives us the opportunity to take a step back, become curious, and ask, "What could I change?"
 You can read about the New York Times Personal Health editor's experience with Feldenkrais and chronic pain here: "Trying the Feldenkrais Method for Chronic Pain".